-It might seem counterintuitive, but this is exactly what has happened since 2016 at a series of gatherings run by social entrepreneur Jerónimo Calderón and his friends at locations from Silicon Valley to the Brazilian atlantic forest, from OuiShareFest to Burning Man Festival, from their garden to private mansions.
-“Many of them actually start to get feelings of anger rise up,” says Jerónimo, who, at 35, has spent the last three years experimenting with how to transform the field of social change work.
-“They tell me ‘I can’t be who I really am if I don’t talk about what I do!’”
+It might seem counterintuitive, but this is exactly what has happened since 2016 at a series of gatherings run by social entrepreneur Jerónimo Calderón and his friends in different locations all over the world.
+“In that first gathering, many of them actually start to get feelings of anger rise up,” says Jerónimo, who, at 35, has spent the last three years experimenting with how to transform the field of social change work.
+“They were telling me ‘I can’t be who I really am if I don’t talk about what I do!’”

 Fortunately, uncomfortable emotions were exactly the kind of result that Jerónimo and his team were looking for.
 They wanted to design an experience that would encourage people out of their comfort zones when it came to how they relate to one another, particularly when it came to work.
 When stripped of the pressure to ‘perform’, what happened was that people started to open up about parts of their life they were not used to sharing.
 “Many of them had either had a burnout, or were on the brink of burnout, or in general not doing well,” he says.
 “At some point it became clear that regardless of what field someone worked in we were essentially touching upon a big collective mental health crisis.
 The person who felt fully healthy, alive, present in all areas of their life was the exception rather than the rule.”

 Jerónimo is part of a rising cohort of entrepreneurs and thinkers that are pressing for a rethink in the way we organise around social change work.